-Career Services is located in Morgan Hall, Room 123.
-Our office hours are 8 a.m. - 5 p.m., Monday through Friday.
+Career Services is located in Morgan Hall, Room 105, along with Multicultural Affairs and Student Services.
+Office hours are 8 a.m. - 5 p.m., Monday through Friday.
 Career Services is open during class breaks except for University holidays.

 To make an appointment, please call us at 785-670-1450.

 Look for us on Facebook and Twitter!

 Career Services Staff: (l-r) Kent, Ronna, Duane, Gary - Wear Red Day, 2017

 I have been with Career Services and Washburn since 1994.
 I work with all students in assisting with achieving their career goals.
 I also help in bringing the Fall Career & Graduate School Fair and Spring Career Fair to campus.
 I am a member of the Kansas Association of Colleges & Employers (KACE).
 I have completed Career Coaching Intensive training and I am certified to administer and interpret the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory.
 I am also a Washburn graduate.